dthinkr/defi-tvl/README.md

   - At any time point $t \in \mathbb{T}$, the total TVL $f_D(z_i, t)$ for a protocol $z_i$ is given by:
     - $f_D(z_i, t) = \sum f_B(z_i, x, t) = \sum f_C(z_i, y, t)$
     - Where the summations are over all $x$ in $\mathbf{x}$ and all $y$ in $\mathbf{y}$.
+    - This equation assumes that the total TVL for a protocol at a given time point can be fully represented by either the sum of the TVLs across all chains or the sum of the TVLs across all tokens.
+It's important to note that this kind of aggregation assumes no overlap or double-counting between the chains and tokens; otherwise, the sums might not be equivalent.

 ![Database Schema](data/tvl/db/db_schema.png)